“O

 Increase my faith, and direct me to the true object Jesus Christ the way, the truth and life, bless, O Lord, all the people of this land, from the highest to the lowest, particularly those whom thou hast appointed to rule over us in church & state, continue thy goodness to me this night.
 These weak petitions I humbly implore thee to hear accept and answer for thy Dear Son Jesus Christ our Lord.
 Amen.” ~ Daily Sacrifice

-The prayer above along with several others was discovered in 1891 among other relics that were offered for sale by Washington's descendents.
+The prayer above along with several others was discovered in 1891 among other relics that were offered for sale by Washington's descendants.
 They are thought to be in Washington's own handwriting by some scholars and not so by others.
 Since there is no signature it simply is not known for sure if these are George Washington's own writings or someone Else's.
 This is not to argue either way but to consider the prayer itself as it is a prayer common for that time.

 It is there we lay hold of His Grace that He may lift us up each day to abide in His presence.
 I once heard a man say, “There are no great men of God, only weak and sinful men who serve a Great and mighty God”.
 I think the founders of this nation understood this as well, they were not great because of who they were, they were great because of the Grace of God that had been given them to do and fulfill His good pleasure.